pupizoid/ormlite/README.md

     Table() string
 }
 ```
-This package mainly operates with a Model interface.
-Though there is an ability to load data specifing custom table, Model is used to process relations.
+This package operates models which are described by `Model` interface.
+We call any entry a model if it's a struct and has a table where data is stored.

 ## CRUD
-This package provides a bunch of funcs to allow you create, read, update and delete data.
+This package provides a bunch of functions to allow you create, read, update and delete data.

 ### QueryStruct
 Loads data from table and scans it into provided struct.
 If query was too broad to load more than one rows, the latest of them will be scanned.
 Also this function supports loading relations which will be described below.